 It should also be noted Robert Bresson’s use of hands.
 It is as though the hands carry more expression than the actor’s faces themselves.
 Pickpocket (1959) is most obvious an example.
 Much like in A Man Escaped, the character’s motions are small, deliberate but yield drastic results.
 We learn his methodology, his intention.
 A thief must employ just the right motion, lest his victim will feel the wallet gone.
 These are not things that most of us think about.
 Without freedom to move, we suffer a sort of crisis.
 The hours go on indifferently and one’s concept of silence changes.
 One must adapt lest he will not survive.
 Within him, the hours and sounds go on mercilessly, as imprisonment strips one of identity.
 The title gives a clue.
 Fontaine is not the man but a man who escapes.

 * * *

-If you enjoyed this review of Robert Bresson’s A Man Escaped, check out the automachination YouTube channel and the ArtiFact Podcast.
+If you enjoyed this review of Robert Bresson’s A Man Escaped, consider supporting us and get patron-only content on our Patreon page.
+This will help the growth of this site, the automachination YouTube channel, and the ArtiFact Podcast.
 Recent episodes include a survey of photography from Josef Sudek to Laura Makabresku, an examination of Abstract Expressionism as depicted in Kurt Vonnegut’s Bluebeard, and a discussion of Hermann Hesse’s classic novel, Steppenwolf.